Healing & Transcending Emotional Traumas

 Emotional Traumas are Unique to Each Person

 When it comes to emotional trauma, no two people experience it exactly the same.
 We each have a very unique constitutional profile.
-I explain this in my Rasavidya KalaChakra Profiling, I do during sessions with clients.
+I explain this in reference to a Rasavidya KalaChakra Profiling.
 Because of our own uniqueness, what may prove harmful over the long term to one person, may be uneventful or even exhilarating to another.

 Also, we as humans have a tendency to judge the “Perceived” experience and give meaning to it, which can have the potential to be woven into one of the many stories we will then align to and identify with.